 7. Staying Connected with Portable Wifi

 For most of us, staying online is crucial.
-With internet connection, we not only able to share travel experience with family & friends, but also having internet is useful to find info & reviews, check public transport schedule or use maps when traveling.
+With an internet connection, we are able to share travel experience with family & friends and also useful to find info & reviews, check public transport schedule or use maps when travelling.

 8. How to Budget your trip

 The lists below are the basic expenditure per person per day for most Western & Eastern Europe.
 This guideline will allow you to explore and enjoy the city with some indulgent.
 Do adjust according to your needs.

 Accommodation – €40 per person for twin sharing / €80 for 1 person

 Emergency Use – €8